Data and statistics

 The HBSC 2009/2010 survey of countries in the WHO European Region and North America found that girls across all countries and age groups report being less active than boys, with the gender gap increasing with age.
 The survey found that in general 15-year-olds (average 15%) were less likely to report meeting the physical activity guidelines than 11-year-olds (average 23%) in the majority of countries.
 Only 19% of 11-year-old girls report engaging in moderate-to-vigorous physical activity for at least 60 minutes per day.
 For boys, the figure is 28%.

 Family afﬂuence was signiﬁcantly associated with overweight or obesity in around half of the countries surveyed in the HBSC study: those from lower afﬂuence families were more likely to be overweight or obese.
 This pattern was strongest in western Europe.

 A daily breakfast and at least daily fruit consumption are seen as two of the most important healthy eating habits.
 In the HBSC study, eating breakfast daily was signiﬁcantly associated with higher family afﬂuence in the majority of countries for boys and over half for girls.
 Similarly, low family affluence was signiﬁcantly associated with lower levels of fruit consumption among boys and girls in the majority of countries surveyed.

-WHO’s recommendations for preventing and managing obesity emphasize the need for early prevention to ensure lifelong healthy eating and physical activity patterns.
-They also point to the need for coordinated partnerships involving different government sectors, communities, the mass media and the private sector to ensure that diet and everyday levels of physical activity can be changed effectively and sustainably.
+WHO's recommendations for preventing and managing obesity emphasize the need for coordinated partnerships involving different government sectors, communities, the mass media and the private sector to ensure that diet and everyday levels of physical activity can be changed effectively and sustainably.